 Because he had had a carefree childhood, Jisan has always been searching for the feeling of discomfort in himself.
 When he finds this emotion, he translates it into images with the aim to evoke this discomfort to the viewer as well.
 In previous work he has accentuated this objective by depicting explosions, slaughtered animals and hunting scenes, yet presently he paints in a more poetic way.
 A sweater on a coat hanger where snakes roll out of the sleeves, a man who disappears under a huge mountain of black and white photos.
 The ordinary, the everyday and the repetitive are his subjects.

 Born in 1979 in Busan, Korea, Jisan Ahn currently works and lives in Seoul.
 Jisan graduated with a Bachelor of Fine Arts from the National University of Arts in South Korea and an MFA from the Frank Mohr Institute in Groningen, the Netherlands.
 From 2013 until 2014 he was artist in residence at de Rijksakademie in Amsterdam.
 He has exhibited in several group and solo exhibitions in South Korea, Germany and the Netherlands.
-His solo exhibitions include “Storm is Coming” at Arario Gallery in 2021, “Everyday” in 2020 at Galerie Bart, “Cut-Out” in 2018 at Johyn Gallery in Busan, “Untitled” in 2017 at Zaha Museum in Seoul and “Hunt” at Galerie Bart Amsterdam in 2015.
-He has participated in the group exhibitions ‘NANA LAND’ at Savina Museum in Seoul KR in 2019, ‘Irony & Idealism’ at Kunsthalle Münster DE in 2018 and ‘Irony & Idealism’ at Gyeonggi Museum in Ansan KR in 2017.
-The collaboration between Jisan Ahn and Galerie Bart dates back to 2011 and has resulted in multiple solo and group exhibitions at the gallery in Amsterdam and Nijmegen.
+Jisan had solo exhibitions at ARARIO GALLERY (KR) in 2021, Galerie Bart (NL) in 2023, 2020, 2015 and 2014, Johyun Gallery (KR) in 2022 and 2018, Zaha Museum (Korea) in 2017 and at Hapjungjigu (KR) in 2016.